shrutikar/DisasterRecord/README.md

 ### Create an Image

 #### One - Create Docker Image
+HUSSEIN PLZ ADD HOW TO GET PHOTON WORKING FOR CHENNAI HERE.
 First we'll need to create an image of a docker container.
 Here we simply pull an Elasticsearch container from the repo and commit it, naming it "es_test".

 ```